ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 ## Pipeline Flowchart
 ![Flowchart](illustration/ska_sdc3_pipeline.png)

+## Installation
+### OSKAR
+Instructions for installing `OSKAR` are described in detail in the [documentation](https://ska-telescope.gitlab.io/sim/oskar/install/install.html).

+For usage on HPC clusters, we recommend using the containerized image using `docker` or `singularity` or available from [here](https://github.com/OxfordSKA/OSKAR/releases).

+### Conda Environment

 ## OSKAR Simulation
 We start the foreground mitigation with the removal of bright point sources in the SDC3 images.